EngBaz/BrAIcht-Bot/README.md

-# BrAIcht Bot with LangGraph, FAISS, Groq Llama 3 and Streamlit
+# BrAIcht Bot with LangChain, FAISS, Groq Llama 3.1 and Streamlit

 This project presents BrAIcht, a chatbot which objective is to create plays in the style of the famous German playwright Bertolt Brecht.